sdaps/sdaps-class/sphinx/sdapsbase.rst

     Begins a context which automatically ends together with the current TeX group.

+.. macro:: \sdaps_context_enable_writing:

+    Enable metadata writing for the remainder of the current context.
+Note that this package disables writing at start and you need to enable it before calling :macro:`\\sdaps_begin:` (and :macro:`\\sdaps_end:`).
+Classes such as the :ref:`sdapsclassic` will enable metadata writing for you.

+.. macro:: \sdaps_context_disable_writing:

+    Disable metadata writing for the remainder of the current context.
+Note that disabling metadata writing may have some side effects with regard to variables and automatic numbering of questions and answers.
+The exact behaviour is currently *not* well defined.

 .. macro:: \sdaps_context_hook_end:n

     Register a token list which will be executed at the end of the current